-Pitfalls to Consider
+Three Possible Pitfalls to Consider

 Unfortunately, one cannot be 100% sure in their partners.
 To secure oneself, it is highly recommended to put co-founders on a vesting schedule.
 Normally, sensible start-uppers sign a vesting agreement according to which co-founders will get their equity shares only over 4 years with a one-year “cliff” period.
 It means that in the first 12 months the person wouldn’t receive anything (even if he/she decided to leave the company).
-After this period, the agreed ownership percentage is transferred to the partner every quarter (or monthly) over the next four years.
+After this period, the agreed founder shares ownership percentage is transferred to the partner every quarter (or monthly) over the next four years.
 A vesting schedule helps to ensure that founders are a nice fit – and if you happen to have problems while working together, there’s a year to fix them with no losses.

-It is advisable to think over what would happen if one of your shareholders decided to leave the business and sell his/her shares.
+It is advisable to think about what would happen if one of your shareholders decided to leave the business and sell his/her shares.
 To avoid letting unwanted people into your company, consider the priority right for other shareholders to buy these shares (and include this point in the shareholder’s agreement).
 In addition to this, keep in mind that your former co-founder could become a “competitor” to your startup business and, what is more, headhunt your key employees.
 To be on the safe side, consult IT lawyers and work out a well-built shareholder’s agreement.